 I grew up in Sussex County, New Jersey, and hiking on the Appalachian Trail and canoeing on the Delaware River have inspired my love of nature.
 With bachelor's and master's degrees in environmental studies, my goal is to educate others about the natural world and how humans interact with it and to inspire others to care more about it through teaching and writing.
 I am a lifelong learner and love to travel and learn about new places, cultures, and environments.
-In my teaching, writing, and editing work, I aim to combine my passions for literature and writing, place-based and environmental education, and global and cultural understanding.
+In my teaching, writing, and editing work, I aim to combine my passions for literature, environment, place-based and experiential education, and global and cultural understanding.